-A free meal program was started in 1997 for people in our community and our congregation.
-It is open to all who come.
-We started out serving 50-60 people a week and now serve 150+ a week.
-There are many opportunities for service with this group – you can cook, serve, clean up, sit and visit with our guests, or whatever you are comfortable doing.
+This is a free meal program that was started on December 3, 1996, for people in and around our community.
+Starting at 5 pm on Tuesday’s (we have never missed a Tuesday since this program was created), it is open to all who come, no questions asked!
+We started out serving 50-60 guest a week and now serve on average of 200 guest on any given week.
+There are many opportunities for service with this group – you can help prep, cook, serve, clean up, or just simply sit and visit with our guests.
+Better yet, come and share a meal with our guest!

-The Women’s Clothes Closet was started as a project by a student social worker at UW La Crosse.
+Started in 1997, the Women’s Clothes Closet was created as a project by a student social worker at UW La Crosse.
 Its mission is to provide up-to-date clothing for women entering or re-entering the work force.
-Our Savior’s has been operating the Clothes Closet since 2000.
-The Women’s Clothes Closet Advisory Board has sorting parties and clothing drives to keep the Clothes Closet orderly and functional.
+Its primary fundraiser, a fashion show entitled Fashion Cornucopia, is the first Saturday in November.

-During the year, the Social Ministry Board undertakes three Lutheran World Relief projects.
-They are Health Kits, Layettes and School Kits.
-At various times during the year, kits (zip lock bags with lists inside) are available in the green crates in the Narthex.
-Pick up and kit and fill it with the items requested and return it to the green crates.
+Throughout the year, the Social Ministry Team and members of Our Savior’s undertake four Lutheran World Relief projects.
+They are Baby Care Kits, Personal Care Kits, School Kits, and Fabric Kits.
+At various times during the year, worksheets for the kits are available in the Narthex.
+Pick up a worksheet and fill it with the items requested and return it to the black dump cart also located in the Narthex.

-- Layettes are wonderful gifts of Christian love for new mothers all over the world.
+- Baby Care Kits are wonderful gifts of Christian love for new mothers all over the world.
 Our knitters make sweaters for the kits each year and we complete the kits with diapers and pins, sleepers, undershirts, washcloths and soap.

-- Health Kits are given out in many situations – earthquakes, floods, refugee camps, and war torn countries.
+- Personal Care Kits are given out in many situations – earthquakes, floods, refugee camps, and war torn countries.
 Often these people flee their homes with nothing more than the clothing on their backs.
-These kits contain a wash cloth and hand towel, soap, Band-Aids, comb, nail file, toothbrush and toothpaste.
+These kits contain a wash cloth and hand towel, soap, Band-Aids, comb, nail file, and a toothbrush.

-- School Kits are made up during September.
+- School Kits are made up during late summer/fall.
 Lutheran World Relief uses these kits that contain notebooks, ruler, pencils and pencil sharpener, erasers, crayons to help school and adult literacy programs.
-Members of the Social Ministry Board sew the canvas bags for the school kits.

 Kits for Kids